dhthwy/r/README.md

 Maybe all I needed was a good friend.

-The op was there to give me a tiny slice before this stage.
+The ops were there to give me a tiny slice before this stage.

 You said no. I did not say no.